 Make it as easy as possible for them:

-9. Include clear calls to action on each page.
 When we create websites for our clients, we always include some sort of CTA on each page.
 One of our clients asked, “Is that really necessary?”
 The short answer is “Yes, absolutely.”
 One key reason for this is that you never know which page your users will visit first.
 Especially if your site has great SEO, visitors could land on any page and be compelled to work with you.
 If there isn’t a clear call to action moving them forward, your bounce rates can skyrocket and — more importantly — you can miss out on customers who were initially excited about what you have to offer.
 Want to offer a CTA on each page without being repetitive?
 Try a) Including different headings and content for each page’s CTA and b) Tailoring the CTA to where you predict users of that page are in the buying cycle.
-Check out how Litmus offers both a consistent call to action at the bottom of each page while also offering unique CTAs based on the page:

 The sad truth of website content is that most people don’t read it.
 People are inherently visual, so they will almost always choose to look at photos, videos, and other visuals over reading paragraphs of content.
 Does that mean content doesn’t matter?
 Absolutely not.